Board & Staff

 Board Member

-President and Founder of the Farm Labor Organizing Committee (FLOC)
+President and Founder, Farm Labor Organizing Committee (FLOC)

 Baldemar grew up in a migrant farmworker family, based in Texas and harvesting crops in the Midwest.
 Under his leadership FLOC has set international precedents in labor history, including being the first union to negotiate multi-party collective bargaining agreements, and the first to represent H2A international guestworkers under a labor agreement.